-Similar to the 2010 NHC PG, a two-tiered approach will be taken for the training.
-A general overview of the products will be provided to NHC forecasters from the product producers via a conference call and GoToMeeting.
+Similar to the 2011 NHC PG, a two-tiered approach will be taken for the training.
+A general overview of the products will be provided to NHC forecasters from the product producers via a conference call and GoToMeeting scheduled for July 31, 2012.
 The training session will be about one hour long and occur shortly before the start of the NHC PG on August 1st.
-More detailed product descriptions will be provided via web pages as described below.
+Site visits by Chris Velden and Michael Folmer in July 2012 will provide additional training on the HIE and RGB products.
+Detailed product descriptions will be provided via web pages as described below.